6 Tips for Managing Alcohol Abuse and Dementia

 Four steps to calm stress and distress in older adults with dementia.

-Alzheimer's and sexually inappropriate behavior
+Proven tips to manage Alzheimer's Disease and sexually inappropriate behavior.

-Sexually inappropriate behavior in Alzheimer’s patients, such as inappropriate comments, disrobing, or unwanted advances, can be one of the most distressing and misunderstood symptoms for caregivers to manage.
+Sexually inappropriate behavior in Alzheimer’s patients (such as inappropriate comments, disrobing, or unwanted advances) can be one of the most distressing and misunderstood symptoms for caregivers to manage.
 While these actions are typically caused by neurological changes rather than intentional misconduct, they create valid discomfort and ethical dilemmas for families and care staff.
 This article shares nine compassionate, expert-approved strategies for redirecting…